-This was an announced inspection, undertaken by a care inspector on 13 September 2023 from 10.00 am to 12.30 pm.
+This was an announced inspection, undertaken by two care inspectors on 20 February 2024 from 10.00 am to 2.30 pm.

-It focused on the themes for the 2023/24 inspection year and assessed progress with any areas for improvement identified during or since the last care inspection.
+It focused on the themes for the 2023/24 inspection year and assessed progress with any areas for improvement identified during the last care inspection.

-There was evidence of good practice in relation to the recruitment and selection of staff; staff training; management of medical emergencies; infection prevention and control; decontamination of reusable dental instruments; adherence to best practice guidance in relation to COVID-19; radiology and radiation safety; management of complaints and incidents; and governance arrangements.
+There was evidence of good practice in relation to the recruitment and selection of staff; staff training; management of medical emergencies; management of conscious sedation; infection prevention and control; decontamination of reusable dental instruments; adherence to best practice guidance in relation to COVID-19; radiology and radiation safety; management of complaints and incidents; and governance arrangements.